NeuroVortex/expert-booking-marketplace/README.md

-# facebook-chatbot
+# Facebook CRM
-facebook-chatbot is a commercial chatbot application to interacte with clients wchich is integrated with LLM models to benefits from AI-based response and conversation.
+Facebook CRM is a FastAPI-based commercial chatbot application for interaction with clients which is integrated with LLM models to benefit from the AI-based response and conversation.